ASFHyP3/hyp3-docs/docs/guides/gunw_product_guide.md

 HRRR weather model is not available for a location of interest, (i.e. outside of the continental U.S. and Alaska) the tropospheric delay correction layer will not be included in the ARIA-S1-GUNW product.
 The wet and hydrostatic tropospheric delay correction are provided for both the reference and secondary input data.

+## Data Access

+Refer to the [Downloads](../using/downloading.md) page for more information on viewing and downloading Sentinel-1 RTC On Demand products in Vertex or programmatically.
+Once processing is complete, download links for On Demand products are valid for 14 days.

 ## References
 Bekaert, David, et al. "The ARIA-S1-GUNW: The ARIA Sentinel-1 Geocoded Unwrapped Phase Product for Open InSAR Science